hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

 (It would be cheating if you deceived people, say, painted from a photograph and then _told people_ you painted from plein air).

+In fact, it's often said that imposing artificial constraints is an important—or necessary—step in making art.

 Drawing from real life is an immensely valuable practice.
 It's really hard.
 It forces you to think make many more decisions and choices, rather than just [leaving them to the camera to make](https://jov.arvojournals.org/Article.aspx?articleid=2783759).
 It's really valuable experience.
 When I first got back into drawing in 2019, and tried drawing from a photograph, I found the drawings to be [dull and lifeless But, now, 5 years later, and I think my drawings from photos really improved,](/2023/03/30/can-you-tell-photography.html) largely _because_ of my experience drawing from life.

 I make really different pictures [when I draw from photos versus when I draw from real-life. ](/2023/03/30/can-you-tell-photography.html) They have a really different look.
 It's a different style.
 Both techniques have their place.